exoframejs/exoframe/packages/exoframe-website/docs/development/local.md

 ### Exoframe-Server

 Exoframe-Server requires you to have Node.js, yarn, Docker and docker-compose installed.
-To run Exoframe-Server in development follow this steps:
+To run Exoframe-Server in development follow these steps:

 1. Clone the Exoframe-Server repo: `git clone git@github.com:exoframejs/exoframe-server.git && cd exoframe-server`
 2. Install dependencies: `yarn install`